mkapur/sab-2021-doc/_main.md

 # Assessment Model

 ## General model specifications
 The 2019 update stock assessment model was transitioned into SS version 3.30.13-safe, released 2019/03/09.
-Our transitioned model matched the time series of spawning biomass and stock depletion estimated in the 2019 stock assessment (Figure \ref{fig:bridgingpanel}).
+Our transitioned model matched the time series of spawning biomass and stock depletion estimated in the 2019 stock assessment (light grey and dark grey lines, Figure \ref{fig:bridgingpanel}).
 The likelihoods between models were identical only when the natural mortality parameter for both sexes, and the descending standard error for both AKSLP and NWSLP survey age-based selectivities, were fixed to the values in the 2019 benchmark assessment (Table \ref{tab:bridgelike}).
-All models presented here estimate parameters in the manner done in 2019, with the same priors.
+The base model presented here estimates parameters in the manner done in 2019, with the same priors.
+SS has a broad suite of structural options available for each application.
+There are no true `default' settings for most of these options; each application must be customized to best represent the life-history, dynamics, data-complexity, and estimation approach (Bayesian or maximum likelihood) most appropriate.
 After sequentially adding all new data, we freed the aforementioned parameters to produce a model which conformed to the Terms of Reference.
 The uncertainty in this model (which otherwise matches the structure of the 2019 benchmark assessment) was larger than the benchmark, which was not the case when the values for natural mortality were fixed.
 Importantly, this model was unable to satisfactorily fit to the composition data from the trawl fleet nor the WCGBTS survey (Figures \ref{fig:torafleet1agecomps}, \ref{fig:torafleet3agecomps}, and \ref{fig:torafleet8lencomps}), greatly overestimated the 2019 index, and distorted the recruitment patterns to suggest two large recruitment events since 2016 (Figure \ref{fig:torapanel}).
 During the addition of new data for this update assessment, modelers identified a large influx of younger, small fish observable in the age compositions of commercially landed catch, which was also visible in the discard length compositions of those commercial fleets (Figure \ref{fig:discard_lencomps}).
 This latter dataset was not used in the benchmark, nor were any commercial length compositions, due to conflicts between the age and length data.
-We rectify this issue by re-introducing the discard length compositions and time-blocking the retention curve to include a new block for the final two years of the model period (2019-2020; the benchmark model's terminal period for retention selectivity ran from 2011-2017).
+We rectify the lack of fit to the data by re-introducing the discard length compositions and time-blocking the retention curve to include a new block for the final two years of the model period (2019-2020; the benchmark model's terminal period for retention selectivity ran from 2011-2017).
 This adjustment resolved the aforementioned model fit issues (Figure \ref{fig:basepanel}).
 The proposed base model presented here otherwise estimates parameters in the manner done in 2019, with the same priors.
-This stock assessment uses SS version 3.30.16.00, released on 2020/09/03.
-SS has a broad suite of structural options available for each application.
-There are no true `default' settings for most of these options; each application must be customized to best represent the life-history, dynamics, data-complexity, and estimation approach (Bayesian or maximum likelihood) most appropriate.

 This stock assessment encompasses the U.S. West Coast and assumes a closed population.
 The first modeled year is 1890, the start of sablefish landings in Washington.
 The population is assumed to be at equilibrium at the start of the modeling period because data from a full catch reconstruction for sablefish back to the inception of the fishery is used to fit the model.
 Fishery removals were divided among two fleets, (1) fixed gears and (2) trawl gears.
 Selectivity schedules are treated separately for each fleet.
 In the base model, retention parameters were fixed at values estimated from earlier exploratory model runs.
 Each trawl survey is treated as a separate survey with independently estimated selectivity parameters reflecting differences in depth and latitudinal coverage, survey design, methods, and equipment.

-This assessment is sex-specific with growth curves for males and females but only tracks the spawning biomass of females for calculating management quantities (Table \ref{priors}).
+This assessment specifies sex with growth curves for males and females but tracks only the spawning biomass of females for calculating management quantities.
 Growth parameters describing the von Bertalanffy growth equation, as well as the spread of lengths for a given age, were estimated for each sex.
 The parameterization used for the estimation of growth by SS allows the user to specify the age for the two growth parameters (rather than the length at age zero and the implied length at infinite age).
 Ages 0.5 and 30 were selected to be close to the ranges found in the observed data.
 Sex-specific $M$ was estimated, with the informative priors based on the maximum aged fish in the composition data (102 years old for females from the fishery in 2006 and 91 years old for males from the survey in 2016).

 Ages bins for the internal population dynamics range from 0-70 years, with the accumulator age of 70 specifying the plus group.
 This age was necessary to ensure that the plus group did not have a large number of fish.

 Recruitment dynamics are governed by a Beverton-Holt stock-recruitment function.
-This relationship is parameterized to include two estimated quantities, the log of unexploited equilibrium recruitment ($R_0$) and $h$.
+This relationship is parameterized to include two estimated quantities, the log of unexploited equilibrium recruitment ($R_0$) and steepness (relative recruitment at 20% of unfished spawning output; $h$).
 A full time-series of recruitment deviations, including the initial age-structure at the start of the model are estimated to adequately propagate uncertainty in the historical period and avoid imparting the perception of information through overly rigid conditions prior to the most recent time-period informed by length- and age-composition data.
+Sex-specific $M$ and selectivity can result in significant departures from equality for older ages due to differential $M$ and $F$ over age and sex.
+Model files including the SS executable, data, control, starter, and forecast files are archived with the Pacific Fisheries Management Council.

 The model calculates quantities using an annual time step.
 Thus, data collection is assumed to be relatively continuous throughout the year.
 Fishery removals occur instantaneously at the mid-point of each year and recruitment occurs on the 1st of January.
 The sex-ratio at birth is fixed at 1:1.
-Although, sex-specific $M$ and selectivity can result in significant departures from equality due to differential $M$ over age and sex.
-Model files including the SS executable, data, control, starter, and forecast files are archived with the Pacific Fisheries Management Council.

 ### Priors
-Uniform (non-informative) priors were applied to all estimated parameters in the base model with the following exceptions: (a) male and female $M$ and (b) $h$.Parameter bounds were identical to those used in 2019, which were selected to be sufficiently wide to avoid truncating the search procedure during maximum likelihood estimation   The base model fixed $h$ at 0.7.
-Like many assessments, this assessment is unable to estimate $h$, likely due to the largely one-way trip nature of the time-series during the period with good data collections and the high degree of confounding between population scale (via equilibrium recruitment), $M$, and $h$.
+Uniform (non-informative) priors were applied to all estimated parameters in the base model with the exception of male and female $M$.
+Parameter bounds were identical to those used in 2019, which were selected to be sufficiently wide to avoid truncating the search procedure during maximum likelihood estimation.
+The base model fixed $h$ at 0.7.
+As with many assessments, this assessment is unable to estimate $h$, likely due to the largely one-way trip nature of the time-series during the period with good data collections and the high degree of confounding between population scale (via equilibrium recruitment), $M$, and $h$.
 Likelihood profiles for $h$ in past sablefish assessments suggest that there is little information in the data to determine $h$.
-The use of a fixed value under estimates the uncertainty in $MSY$ and equilibrium yield.
+The use of a fixed value underestimates the uncertainty in $MSY$ and equilibrium yield.
 However, the importance of this reduced uncertainty is somewhat reduced because both and $F$ and $SB_{proxy}$ are used for management rather than $MSY$.

 ### Data weighting